elewa-academy/Modular-Design/docs/02-dependency-injection/0-most-basic/browser-only/README.md

-A simple example of mvc-lh
+A simple example of app/component architecture.